-In the RSEI model, the U.S.14 is divided into a grid of 1 kilometer by 1 kilometer square grid cells.
+In the RSEI model, the U.S.21 is divided into a grid of 1-km by 1-km square grid cells.
 Facilities are assigned to a particular grid cell in this grid according to their latitude and longitude coordinates (see Technical Appendix D for details on the coordinates used).
 To increase modeling efficiency, a facility is then assumed to be located at the center of the grid cell, regardless of where its latitude and longitude coordinates place it within the cell (see Exhibit 5.1).